Diekirch - Valkenswaard 2009

 I had successfully tried to 'empty my bladder' while going downhill.
 Bart want to try as well, as we didn't have time to stop.
 Just when he was ready to start his mom and dad drove by to take a picture.
 Only then we realized they had been behind us all along.
 His mom told us they had thought I was sitting on my bike rather odd.
 I was glad I hadn't peed all over their windshield.

 It was about 20 kilometer until the last checkpoint before the finish.
 We didn't expect the big group to catch up with us, as we had consistently been the fasted three cyclists.
-Suddenly four cyclists passed as and the big group was right behind them.
-The four cyclist weren't part of the race at all, but from the same club as many people in the large group.
-They had just been waiting to help their friends out during the last 50 km.
+Suddenly four cyclists passed and the big group was right behind them.
+The four cyclist weren't part of the race, but from the same club as many people in the large group.
+They had been waiting to help their friends out during the last 50 km.
 As Diekirch-Valkenswaard is officially not a race this was not illegal, but it certainly felt like cheating.
-They were also really annoying as they were constantly shouting about nothing and almost took a wrong turn.
+They were also really annoying as they were constantly shouting for no reason and almost took a wrong turn.
 They also used a bunch of made up hand signs.
 One started waving his finger in loops, which we interpreted as them wanting us to continue rotating in pole position.
 As a result we sped up and tried to get in front.
 Apparently the signal meant 'stop a car is coming', so we were nearly driven of our bikes.
-We were really pissed.
-We knew about a shortcut over a grassy field to reach the last checkpoint.
+Bart and I got really pissed.
+We knew about a shortcut over a grassy field to reach the final checkpoint before the finish.
 By not telling the rest we managed to get back in front.
 Without taking any food we quickly continued.

 The last checkpoint

 We cycled as fast as we could for the last 25 km.
-After 5 km the larger group still caught up to us.
-Fortunately the fake contestants went away a few kilometer before the finish so we quickly were near the front again.
-There was still one fake cyclists trying to help his friend.
+After 5 km the larger group still caught up with us.
+Fortunately the fake contestants went away a few kilometer before the finish so we were able to quickly cycle to the front of the group again.
+There was still one fake cyclists trying to help his friends.
 Bart was really angry and asked him if his bib number had fallen of.
 At first he pretended like he didn't hear him so Bart shouted it again.
 The man said he didn't have any, but still didn't go away.